rafaelolal/java_gradescope_autograder_helper/README.md

 ## Release Notes

 * 1.2.6:
+  * Improved file searching.
+Now displays all paths when multiple matches are found and uses exact matching with forward slashes to prevent partial matches (e.g., "my_file" will match "path/to/my_file" but not "path/to/hello_my_file").
+  * When running `autograder init`, it will first check if an autograder environment already exists to remove the risk of overriding.
+  * Added a warning when executing the `autograder run` command outside of the `autograder` directory.
+* 1.2.6:
   * Removed `dotenv` dependency.
   * Now catches configuration error if `javac` is not installed.
 * 1.2.5: Added additional option to time out student submissions.